8 Ways To Find Free Boondock Sites

 Here’s why we always go to Campendium first:

-If Campendium doesn’t work out for whatever reason or we want more options, we head over to Free Campsites next.
+If Campendium doesn’t work out or we want more options, we head over to Free Campsites.
 While there’s a little bit of an overlap in available free sites between that and Campendium, we’ve found places that aren’t listed on Campendium.

 What we like about Free Campsites, which is also the same thing we don’t like about it, is that the reviews aren’t always submitted by RVers.
 The upside to that is it opens up more options of places to boondock, but the downside is that we’re not sure if we’ll fit in those sites.
 While some of the reviews on Free Campsite are very detailed, others lack critical information that we search for.

-After several months of not visiting Free Campsites, I went back on for this post and saw they’ve added cell service availability to each site.
+After several months of not visiting Free Campsites, I went back and saw they’ve added a section about cell service availability to each site.
 Sweet!

 The boondock sites posted on iOverlander are entered by travelers in truck campers, unimogs, vans, and other shorter vehicles.
 This creates a similar issue as with Free Campsites where we’re not always sure the Toaster can fit – most of the time we can’t.
 But if we can’t find any other potential sites, we’re willing to scout these out (in person or via map) to see if it’ll work for us.